Masters level interns available for Pro-Bono counseling services.

 Cindy Quinn, LCSW

 I consider the stories that clients tell me to be a gift.
-As a therapist it is my intention to give my clients the opportunity to tell me their story in a place where they can be safe, where they are not judged on what they say or what they have done, and where they can begin to explore alternatives, motivations, factors influencing the person, and personal goals.
-My theoretical orientation is based on an existential approach to therapy.
-This approach helps clients to examine their values and define their meaning and purpose for living and to increase self-awareness.
-Human suffering can be turned into human achievement by the stand an individual takes when faced with it.
+As a therapist, it is my intention to give my clients the opportunity to tell me their story in a place where they can be safe, and not judged on what they say or what they have done, and where they can begin to explore alternatives, motivations, factors influencing the person, and personal goals.
+My theoretical orientation is a strengths-based approach.
+This approach helps clients to recognize strengths they innately have and can use to build more meaning and purpose into their lives, and work to overcome the obstacles that keep them from reaching their goals.
 If you feel trapped, helpless, or stuck, therapy can help you get moving again.
 The therapeutic journey can open up new horizons and help you face life with courage, hope, and purposeful meaning.
+I have trained in DBT, CBT, Trauma-focused Therapy, EMDR, Skills System for Emotion Regulation, and Synergetic Play Therapy.

 Stephanie Shirley, LCSW

 Carmen Stites, LPC, NCC

 I received my Master of Counseling degree from Idaho State University with a specialization in Mental Health Counseling in 2017.
-I am a National Certified Counselor as well.
+I recently became a board member for Idaho Play Therapy Association.
+I am currently working towards becoming a Register Play Therapist and am very excited to use play therapy skills in session.
 My view of counseling is that we work together as a team and that you are the expert in your life.
 During session we work on issues that are the biggest concern for you.
 I work hard to create an environment that is non-judgmental so that you can feel safe and understood.
 I also work on meeting you where you are currently at, and seek to go at a pace that you are comfortable with.
 I work with children, adolescents and adults dealing with various issues.
 Types of treatment approaches that I use are Play Therapy, Sandtray Therapy, Adlerian Therapy, Cognitive Behavioral Therapy and Skills Systems.